derryleng/dotfiles/README.md

 ## 4. Post installation

-Assuming we have successfully booted into our new system, start up NetworkManager and connect to the internet.
+Assuming we have successfully booted into our new system as the new user, start up NetworkManager and connect to the internet.

 ```bash
 sudo systemctl enable NetworkManager.service